NEWExport your tab as a performance overlay for Reels, Shorts & TikTokSee how →

 Every part of the song, in one tab.

 Stack guitar, bass, and rhythm in the same file.
-Share them together with one URL, or hide the bass part from the bassist's link.
+Share them all together, or tailor each link to show only what that person needs.

 The tab follows the recording.